taiwensaf/alisa-examples/README.md

 * The *Alisa-IntegratorDemo* project contains requirement specifications in *ReqSpec*, verification plans in *Verify*, and assurance plans in *Alisa*.
 * The *Alisa-ADC-Sub1-Demo* project does the same for a supplier.
 * The *Alisa-Utils* projects contains examples of additional verificaiton methods that are written in Jave/Xtend or resolute.

+##SimpleControlSystem

+This example illustrates a variety of user-defined verification methods and is used as the basis for a [tutorial on ReqSpec and Verify](https://github.com/osate/alisa-examples/blob/master/Documentation/BasicRequirementSpecificationGuidance.md).